ericDeCourcy/FUSE-stableswap/README.md

 _Balanced Withdrawals_ withdraw coins in proportions equal to the pool's holdings.
 This is generally the easiest, you specify the amount of LP tokens you want to burn. _Imbalanced Withdrawals_ allow you specify how many of each token you'd like to get, and burns LPs accordingly to get you this amount. _Single Token Withdrawals_ allow you to specify a single token and amount of it to withdraw.

+### Flashloans

+By the way, the pool allows for flash loans.
+More info on this soon, but developers can look at `SwapFlashloanV3.sol` function `flashloan()` to get an idea for how to do this.

+< TODO >

 ### Safety

 The pool has not been audited.